Landos Biopharma Provides Business Update and Reports Fourth Quarter and Full Year 2022 Results

 Projected Cash Runway into First Half of 2025

-NEW YORK, March 23, 2023 (GLOBE NEWSWIRE) -- Landos Biopharma, Inc. (NASDAQ: LABP), a clinical-stage biopharmaceutical company developing novel, oral medicines for patients with autoimmune diseases, today provided a business update and announced financial results for the fourth quarter and full year ended December 31, 2022.
+NEW YORK, March 23, 2023 (GLOBE NEWSWIRE) -- Landos Biopharma, Inc. LABP, a clinical-stage biopharmaceutical company developing novel, oral medicines for patients with autoimmune diseases, today provided a business update and announced financial results for the fourth quarter and full year ended December 31, 2022.

 "Meaningful progress has been made this year as we streamlined our product candidate portfolio to focus on our most promising asset.
 We believe Landos is uniquely positioned to transform the treatment paradigm for patients with ulcerative colitis with our novel, oral, once-daily treatment NX-13," said Gregory Oakes, President and CEO of Landos.
 "Our capital efficient approach focuses resources towards advancing the clinical development of NX-13, while maximizing our ability to create value for our shareholders."